CrossAmerica Partners LP: 10.8% Yield Is Reliable & Safe

 Chart courtesy of StockCharts.com

-The outlook for CrossAmerica Partners LP looks solid, with the U.S. economy poised to reopen this year.
+The outlook for CrossAmerica Partners LP is solid, with the U.S. economy poised to reopen this year.
 As more Americans hit the road, they’ll be forking over their money at CrossAmerica-owned gas stations.

 The Allentown, PA-based company is a leading wholesale distributor of motor fuels; convenience store operator and owner; and lessee of real estate used in the retail distribution of motor fuels.
 (Source: “Home,” CrossAmerica Partners LP, last accessed April 23, 2021.)